LlewellynVishal/cuckoo-headless/README.md

 ## Parsing BSON file

-I have also provided code to parse the resulting log.bson file.
+I have also provided code to parse the resulting log.bson file (Run the log file back on Linux to get the API traces).

 ```
 $ cd bson-parser